-Here we´re dedicated to giving folks the opportunity to connect with someone who lives in the city when they have questions.
+Here we´re dedicated to giving folks the opportunity to connect with someone who lives in the city when they have questions, as well as showcase their hometowns´ attractions.
 Join us and represent your city!

 Join Us!